 My grandfather was a coal miner.
 He was also an American immigrant from southern Italy.
-As a US citizen, he served in the US Army.
-He was very proud to be able to participate in democracy.
-My mother remembers her dad putting on his best suit and walking for miles to cast his vote.
+He served in the US Army and proudly participated in our in democracy.
+My mother remembers him putting on his best suit and walking for miles to cast his vote on election day.

 Back in his mountain origin of Bocchigliero, he was a peasant farmer.
 Like others, he came to America to… Continue reading